 - Any part or product of the above, such as skins, tusks, bone, feathers, or eggs; or

 - Products or articles manufactured from wildlife or fish.

-You should check with your airline prior to your travel date to find out if there are any additional requirements.
+Check with your airline prior to your travel date to identify any additional requirements.
 Airlines generally require health certificates for traveling pets.
 In addition, airlines may charge fees or have rules about allowing certain types of pets onboard.